 Jesus may have been self-effacing in his posture, but he never pretended to be something other than what he is: “You call me ‘Teacher’ and ‘Lord,’ and rightly so, for that is what I am.”
 As our rabbi and Lord, Jesus isn’t merely a podcast we tune into once in a while.
 He’s our God and our guide, and we want more than anything to become like him.
 We do this by keeping him front and center of our vision: “And we all, who with unveiled faces contemplate the Lord’s glory, are being transformed into his image with ever-increasingly glory” (2 Cor.
 3:18a).

 As Philippians 2:3-5 says, “Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves, not looking to your own interests but each of you to the interests of others.
 In your relationships with one another, have the same mindset as Christ Jesus.”
-We wash feet so that we can become more like Jesus.
+In Matthew 22:16, Jesus said, “So the last will be first, and the first will be last.”
+We wash feet as part of everyday Kingdom life so that we can become more like Jesus.

 “We wash feet so that we can become more like Jesus.”